zaxor0/zwerchhau/README.md

 Besides during combat, most things *should not* require a skill check.
 Climbing up an old stonewall, negotiating prices in a market, dressing a wound, are not the sort of things that you would need to have a skill check in.
 Rather, if a check for a common / general task is *needed* a DM should defer to an ability check.

-Skill checks need to performed when without specialized experience or knowledge failure would lead to terrible consequences.
+Skill checks are required when specialized experience or knowledge is required; specifically if failure of the task would lead to terrible consequences.
 Such as pick pocketing the kings purse, or forging a nobles signature, organizing the constuction of fortified defenses.

 Even then, with specialized skills being required, group efforts to resolve a problem with coherent dialog between players should generally trump a skill check.
-As long as the plan is detailed, concievable, and some what reasonable, players should be able to execute complex tasks without pedantic skill checks.
+As long as the plan is detailed, concievable, and somewhat reasonable, players should be able to execute complex tasks without pedantic skill checks.

 ### Sample Combat Skills
 These skills are mentioned because they are specifically referenced in the combat rules and would be appropriate for any player interested in combat.